-A literature matrix is the working table behind every good lit review.
-These 15 prompts help you design columns, populate rows from abstracts, audit gaps, and turn the matrix into a narrative paragraph.
-Built for Notion, Excel, Airtable, or whatever you already use.
+A literature matrix is the row-per-paper, column-per-attribute table behind every defensible lit review: one row per study, one column per attribute (design, sample, finding, limitation), so 40 papers stop living in your head and start answering questions.
+These 15 prompts help you design the columns, populate rows from abstracts, audit gaps, and turn the matrix into a synthesis paragraph you can paste into a thesis chapter.

 Who this is for

-Thesis writers managing 30-100+ papers, systematic-review teams, course assistants compiling syllabus tables, and researchers preparing a lit review chapter or grant application.
+Thesis writers managing 30-100+ papers, systematic-review teams extracting evidence, course assistants compiling syllabus tables, and researchers drafting a related-work section for a grant.

 When not to use these prompts

-Skip these if you have fewer than 10 papers; for that volume a plain bibliography is fine.
-Skip too if you have not read the abstracts; matrix rows full of AI hallucinations are worse than no matrix.
+Skip the matrix if you have fewer than 10 papers — a plain annotated bibliography is faster.
+Skip it too if you have not read the abstracts: rows full of AI-fabricated effect sizes are worse than no matrix at all.
+General models (ChatGPT, Claude, Gemini) confidently invent plausible citations and numbers, so every prompt below pastes the source text in and forbids inference.

 15 copy-ready prompt templates